someengineering/fixinventory/README.md

 ## Overview
-🔍 Search Infrastructure
-* Resoto maps out your cloud infrastructure in a [graph](https://resoto.com/docs/concepts/graph) and provides a simple [search syntax](https://resoto.com/docs/concepts/search).
+🔍 Search Infrastructure: Resoto maps out your cloud infrastructure in a [graph](https://resoto.com/docs/concepts/graph) and provides a simple [search syntax](https://resoto.com/docs/concepts/search).

-📊 Generate Reports
-* Resoto keeps track of and reports infrastructure changes over time, making it easy to [audit resource usage and cleanup](https://resoto.com/docs/concepts/search/aggregation).
+📊 Generate Reports: Resoto keeps track of and reports infrastructure changes over time, making it easy to [audit resource usage and cleanup](https://resoto.com/docs/concepts/search/aggregation).

-🤖 Automate Tasks
-* Tedious tasks like rule enforcement, resource tagging, and cleanup can be [automated using jobs](https://resoto.com/docs/concepts/automation/job).
+🤖 Automate Tasks: Tedious tasks like rule enforcement, resource tagging, and cleanup can be [automated using jobs](https://resoto.com/docs/concepts/automation/job).

 If you ever